The Rankings That Changed Tennis (Part I)

-Forty years ago today, the Emirates ATP Rankings were born.
+The Emirates ATP Rankings were born on 23 August 1973.
 After quickly earning legitimacy and credibility, the rankings have become an indispensable part of tennis accepted universally by players, tournaments and fans.

 It’s a universal goal of tennis players: To become the No. 1 player in the world.
 Kids dream of it, pros fight tooth and nail for it, yet it remains among the most elusive achievements in the sport.
 In the 40-year history of the Emirates ATP Rankings, only 25 players have reached the summit, with just 16 finishing the season as year-end No. 1.

 Yet without the foresight of ATP founding fathers, the rankings landscape may look entirely different.
 From the dawn of Open Era tennis in 1968, rankings were largely a subjective calculation, generated by national tennis associations, circuits and a number of eminent tennis journalists who compiled their own lists.

 “Tingay's was really the only one that counted,” recalls former ATP European Director and acclaimed tennis writer Richard Evans, referring to the rankings produced by The Daily Telegraph’s Lance Tingay.
 “National Associations produced their own rankings, which meant that tournament committees attempted to secure the No. 1 player from each country,” remembers John Barrett, a former player and ATP Board member.
 “The major championships permitted associations to nominate four players from their country.”